 Here are all the great ways you can give feedback and collaborate in Filestage:

-- Zoom, rotate, and drag to hone in on every detail of your documents
+- Zoom, rotate, and drag to hone in on every detail of your file

-- Click anywhere to create a marker and add a comment
+- Click anywhere to create a marker and add review comments

-- Highlight text to give feedback on a specific word or sentence
+- Highlight text and add comments to give feedback on a specific word or sentence

 - Strikeout text to show which parts should be deleted